Crescent Rolls vs. Puff Pastry: Differences & Which Is Better?

 Crescent Rolls and Puff Pastry: Differences

-Both laminated, layered, buttery, and absolutely delicious puff pastry and crescent rolls are incredibly flaky and mouth-watering pastries.
-Although their differences are subtle, they are still significant enough to categorize these two as individual pastry types.
+Both laminated, layered, buttery, and absolutely delicious, puff pastry and crescent rolls are incredibly flaky and mouth-watering pastries.
+Although their differences may seem subtle, they are significant enough to categorize these two as individual pastry types.

 Preparation and Ingredients